Skip to main content

 • Investigation and Discipline

-In Brazil, the Federal Council of Accounting (CFC) and its the Regional Accounting Councils (CRCs), under Decree Law 9295/46, as amended by Law 12249/10, have the authority for investigating and disciplining (I&D) professional accountants.
+In Brazil, the Federal Council of Accounting (CFC) and its the Regional Accounting Councils (CRCs), under Decree Law 9295/46, as amended by Law 12249/10, have the authority for Investigating and Disciplining (I&D) professional accountants.
 Accordingly, the CFC and its CRCs have established I&D systems; however, the CFC reports that the I&D systems operating under its ultimate supervision are not fully in line with the SMO 6 requirements due to a legal impediment that prevents the inclusion of include non-accountants as members of the disciplinary committee.

 In addition, the Securities and Exchange Commission (CVM), empowered by the Securities Law No 6385/76, is responsible for the I&D of auditors providing services to companies participating in the securities market.
 The CFC reports that the CVM’s I&D system it is aligned with the requirements of the SMO 6.